-To support Quickbooks Desktop customers, we have built an export format specifically for QBD (IIF format) that will make uploading transactions and reimbursements significantly easier than a CSV.
+To support QuickBooks Desktop customers, we have built an export format specifically for QuickBooks Desktop (IIF format) that will make uploading transactions and reimbursements significantly easier than a CSV.

-In order for IIF to work, you need to set up a few things in Ramp and QBD correctly for things to sync across seamlessly.
+In order for IIF to work, you need to set up a few things in Ramp and QuickBooks Desktop correctly for things to sync across seamlessly.

 - Setup a Ramp Card account of type Credit Card.

 - Ensure that an Accounts Payable account (for use with reimbursements) is setup of type Accounts Payable.